If you’re thinking about setting up or outsourcing any part of your business to Central America, Costa Rica could be a suitable destination.

 Especially when hiring developers and other IT professionals, outsourcing to Costa Rica can help you increase your net income without compromising the quality of work.

-That’s less than half of an American developer’s hourly wage!
+That’s significantly less than an American developer’s hourly wage!

 Such savings can allow you to quickly scale up your organization, devote resources to specific areas, and even hire more talented personnel.